 7. Manchester City

-Honours: English First Division (six times), FA Cup (six times), League Cup (six times), UEFA Cup Winners' Cup (1970)
+Honours: English First Division (six times), FA Cup (six times), League Cup (eight times), UEFA Cup Winners' Cup (1970)

-The fact that they've won half of the last eight Premier League titles helps too.
+The fact that they've won quote a few Premier League titles in the last few seasons helps too.
 After a huge and sustained investment of cash, City have now become the standard by which other teams' qualities are judged.
 That's a big deal.

 6. Tottenham Hotspur